-Hochschild will have three years to provide notice to Skeena that it wishes to exercise its option.
+Hochschild has three years from the date of the Financing to provide notice to Skeena that it wishes to exercise its option.
 Once exercised, Hochschild shall then have three years (the "Option Period") to:

 - incur expenditures on Snip that are no less than twice the amount of such expenditures incurred by Skeena from March 23, 2016 up until the time of exercise of the Option by Hochschild.
-(As of September 30, 2018, Skeena had incurred C\$18.2 million of expenditures at Snip); - incur no less than C\$7.5 million in exploration or development expenditures on Snip in each 12month period of the Option Period; and - provide 60% of the financial assurance required by governmental authorities for the Snip mining properties.
+(As of June 30, 2019, Skeena had incurred C\$20.4 million of expenditures at Snip); - incur no less than C\$7.5 million in exploration or development expenditures on Snip in each 12-month period of the Option Period; and - provide 60% of the financial assurance required by governmental authorities for the Snip mining properties.